Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 **Track request**

-Here is an example of event data for a track request:
+The following code sample shows an example of event data for a track request:

 ```javascript
 {